CoCreate-app/CoCreate-render/README.md

 <a name="announcements"></a>
 # Announcements

 All updates to this library are documented in our [CHANGELOG](https://github.com/CoCreate-app/CoCreate-render/blob/master/CHANGELOG.md) and [releases](https://github.com/CoCreate-app/CoCreate-render/releases).
-You may also subscribe to email for releases and breaking changes..
+You may also subscribe to email for releases and breaking changes.

 <a name="roadmap"></a>
 # Roadmap